3 Ways to Unlock iPhone XS (Max) without Passcode or Face ID

 Lately, there have been a lot of articles about this method.
 As an expert, I would like to clear the air – you can’t trick Siri to unlock your iPhone XS (Max).
 In some iPhone models, we were able to trick Siri to unlock our device and go to its Home without bypassing the lock screen.
 The trick worked for a few devices and was an instant hit as it retained our data while unlocking our device.

 It was a loophole from Apple’s end, which was present in iOS 10.3.
 Therefore, if your device is still running on iOS 10.3, then you might give it a try.
-Since iPhone XS (Max) currently runs on iOS 12, the trick won’t work.
-Apple rectified the loophole with the release of iOS 12.
+Since iPhone XS (Max) currently runs on iOS 14, the trick won’t work.
 Sadly, the only way to bypass an iPhone XS (Max) won’t unlock now is the restoring of your device (erasing its existing content).

 Part 5: Tips for protecting your iPhone X/iPhone XS (Max) being unlocked by thieves